 Chapter 5 – Energy

-In chapter 5, Sun Tzu tells us that, regardless of whether you are commanding a large or a small army, it makes no difference.
+In chapter 5 of The Art of War, Sun Tzu tells us that, regardless of whether you are commanding a large or a small army, it makes no difference.
 Your victory will be determined by how you organize your forces.

 There are just two methods of attacking your enemy – directly and indirectly.
 Indirect fighting methods and tactics are inexhaustible and they often are what will secure a victory.
 Both methods will flow into each other like a moving circle creating an endless number of combinations.